 Assistive Listening and Alerting Devices

-Assistive Listening Devices (ALDs) are devices used in addition to hearing aids and cochlear implants to make more sounds accessible to people with hearing impairment.
+Assistive listening devices (ALDs) are devices used with or without hearing aids, bone-anchored implants, and cochlear implants to make sounds more accessible to people with varying degrees of hearing impairment.

-Specifically, hearing aids and cochlear implants are traditionally designed to enhance conversational speech, in one-on-one situations, and in relatively quiet situations.
-However, while listening in the presence of significant background noise, or at a distance, or in special circumstances such as listening to a television playing from across the room, or while trying to use a telephone or listening to the radio, or at a lecture in a large hall, additional listening support is useful.
+Hearing aids, bone-anchored implants, and cochlear implants are specifically designed to enhance conversational speech and work best in one-on-one situations and in relatively quiet environments.
+There are, however, some circumstances where additional listening support is useful and necessary.
+Some of these situations include listening in the presence of background noise, at a distance, or in special circumstances such as listening to a television, while using a telephone, or at a lecture in a large hall.

 Sound Field Systems

-Another popular listening system designed for classrooms is sound field systems.
-While employing sound field systems, the teacher wears a small, wireless, microphone and the sound signal is sent to strategically placed speakers located across the classroom to enhance the speech signal.
-Sound field systems are not only beneficial for students with hearing loss, but many studies have shown that all students in the classroom benefit when sound field systems are used to improve classroom acoustics.
+Another commonly used listening system designed for classrooms is a sound-field system.
+With this system, the teacher wears a small, wireless microphone and the sound signal is sent to strategically placed speakers located across the classroom to enhance the speech signal to all pupils.
+Sound-field systems are not only beneficial for students with hearing loss, but many studies have shown that all students in the classroom benefit when sound field systems are used to improve classroom acoustics.

 T-Coils and Loop Systems